-DLC coating is extensively used in several industries such as automobile, razor blades, optical coating, bio-medical, space vehicle manufacturing, and weapon manufacturing for its unique properties such as,
+DLC coating and Diamond like carbon coating is extensively used in several industries such as automobile, razor blades, optical coating, bio-medical, space vehicle manufacturing, and weapon manufacturing for its unique properties such as,

 • High resistance to abrasive and adhesive wear